-For all my nearly 20 years in the Security Operations field being a “SOC Analyst”, building SOCs, evolving SOCs and everything in between, I’ve been calling my team members by the wrong title.
+For all my nearly 20 years in the Security Operations field being a “SOC Analyst”, building and helping with SOC design, evolving SOCs and everything in between, I’ve been calling my team members by the wrong title.
 Worse yet, none of my colleagues ever corrected me, mostly because they didn’t know.
 Hard to believe, but I suspect it’s because we all never really thought much about what the “SOC Analyst” really does for a living.

 The word “analyst” means a person who conducts an analysis.
 “Analysis” has its roots in the Greek word “analyein” which translates “to break up”.
 This implies breaking the problem into pieces.

 “SOC Analysts” typically come into work at the start of their long shifts and sit down in front of a console to look at alerts of some kind.
 These alerts have data points from a single security product telemetry like an IDS sensor.
 These alerts do not usually have enough information alone to make a decision on whether they are dealing with a security incident or threat.